 My family tree is as old and extensive as the next guy’s or gal’s.
 However, as a child of the lower class, an education on how to prosper in life was not passed down from elders, but was learned from scratch, through many struggles, year after year, experienced as an adult and young mom.
 I knew that I needed a better tool for success and happiness than a low-wage job.
 The most basic tool for any adult in the free world is a college education.

-According to Tiffany Hsu of LA Times, the average degree holder can earn 84% (approx. $3.3 million dollars) more over a lifetime than someone with only a high school diploma or GED.
+According to Tiffany Hsu of LA Times, the average degree holder’s income can be 84% (approx. $3.3 million dollars) above that of someone with only a high school diploma or GED.
 Supposing I don’t die in a freak accident, or of a virus, or some other surprise ailment, I can confidently guess that I have at least another thirty more years to live.
 Continuing another three decades as a low-wage earner who cannot provide for her child — whether underage, college age, and beyond; being unable to go on vacations, for fear of being fired upon returning to work; being unable to cover monthly expenses; and being unable to afford a home completely on my own, is simply unacceptable.
 I’d rather $3.3 million dollars more over my lifetime than the $30k maximum annual salary I’ve earned over the past ten years.

 So I’m back in college.
 I started in 2009, and I’m finally finishing this time.
 No matter your age, I encourage anyone who is struggling day to day financially to pursue higher education.
 Motivational speaker Les Brown says it best, and simply, in the following paraphrased excerpt from his “Get Hungry” speech.